 If the cookware still looks dull you can use one of our DIY copper polishes or a commercial polish to restore the cookware’s sheen.

-Copper Cookware Dos and Don’ts
+How to Clean Copper Pots Dos and Don’ts

 - Never use a tough detergent that contains bleach.